Direct Reasoning Optimization: Token-Level Reasoning Reflectivity Meets Rubric Gates for Unverifiable Tasks: Reasoning Reflection Reward ( )

+A model's self-certainty over reference token $y_j$ conditioned on CoT $\hat{\mathbf{c}}_i$ is the conditional probability $\pi(y_j \mid \mathbf{q}, \hat{\mathbf{c}}_i, \mathbf{y}_{<j})$.
+A natural reward aggregates these across the reference sequence, e.g., $r = \sum_{j=1}^{\lvert \mathbf{y} \rvert} \log \pi(y_j \mid \mathbf{q}, \hat{\mathbf{c}}_i, \mathbf{y}_{<j})$ (or its raw-probability variant).
+To assess whether such plain aggregation discriminates CoT traces, we conduct a case study on ParaRev, where the task is to revise a paragraph in response to reviewer comments, not all of which are necessarily relevant (Section~\ref{sec:datasets}).
+For one query, we sample $16$ outputs and manually rank them by how well their CoTs and final answers address the relevant comments and align with the reference.
+Fig.~\ref{fig:reward_explained} presents two representative traces with advantages from plain aggregate self-certainty.
+Notably, the resulting advantages correlate only weakly with quality, and in this instance even rank a lower-quality CoT trace above a higher-quality one.

-To understand this unexpected behavior, we closely examine the log-probability distributions over the reference outcome shown in Fig.~\ref{fig:reward_explained}.
-Most tokens in the reference sequence receive similar log-probability values, regardless of the preceding CoT reasoning.
-Only a small number of tokens -- three in this case -- exhibit clear variation in likelihood depending on the prior CoT trace.
-These reasoning-reflective tokens are the ones that truly encode the effect of the preceding reasoning on the model’s certainty over the outcome.
-However, since these reflective tokens tend to have lower log-probability values than the bulk of the reference tokens, their influence gets diluted when we compute a sequence-wide aggregate log-probability.
-As a result, their contribution to the reward for the CoT trace, and thus to the corresponding advantage value is effectively masked.
-This issue becomes more pronounced when the number of reasoning-reflective tokens is small relative to the total length of the reference outcome.
-This phenomenon, where critical token-level signals are suppressed by sequence-wide aggregation, has also been observed in other contexts such as model cascading and hallucination detection~\citep{gupta2024language, chen2025enhancing}.
+To understand this behavior, we inspect the token-level distributions in Fig.~\ref{fig:reward_explained}: most reference tokens receive similar likelihoods regardless of the preceding CoT, while only a small subset (three tokens here) exhibits appreciable variance with the reasoning trace.
+We call these \emph{reasoning-reflective tokens}.
+However, sequence-wide aggregation dilutes their influence, masking informative differences between high- and low-quality CoT traces; this becomes especially pronounced when reasoning-reflective tokens are few relative to total length. \citet{wang2025beyond} similarly find that only a small fraction of CoT tokens are high-entropy and serve as critical branching points.
+Suppression of such informative token-level signals through sequence-wide aggregation has also been observed in model cascading and hallucination detection~\citep{chen2025enhancing}.